Nenkai/ffxvi-modding/docs/modding/creating_mods_fft.md

 Once edited, files belong to `system/ffto/g2d/tex_<fileIndex>.bin`.

+You can also use `system/ffto/g2d.<en/jp>` in the case of locale g2ds in classic, though it does not seem that classic uses it at all.

 ## Final Fantasy Hacktics Discord

 For more tactics related modding, refer to the Final Fantasy Hacktics Community [website](https://ffhacktics.com/) and [discord](https://discord.gg/DCRyr9DYFT).